 Participants registering on the PGCert or PGDip in Gender Identity Healthcare Practice must also be working in, or be able to complete their practical assignments in, an approved clinical setting in the UK and must be registered healthcare professionals of good standing and working independently.

 Entry to the practicum modules requires the applicant to be employed at an approved NHS gender identity clinic for adults (UK).
-A list of approved centres can be found here:
+Find a list of approved centres here:

 If you work for a UK NHS or HSC body, the organisation you work for will receive indemnity through a clinical negligence scheme as detailed below: